-  Most arborist in the ACT are pretty used to traveling for work.
+Most arborists in the ACT are pretty used to traveling for work.
 It comes with the territory.
 They will travel from 50 – 80km for a decent size job, so if you are in Canberra or the surrounds like Yass.
-Luckly there are several training institutions within Canberra for Arboriculture.
+Luckily there are several training institutions within Canberra for Arboriculture.

 List of private and public education facilities:

 - Technology CIT